 How Revenue Works

-In the U.S., land and the resources beneath it can be owned by private individuals and corporations or by federal, state, local, and Native American governments.
-This makes the U.S. different from nearly every other country; in many places oil, gas, coal, and other minerals simply belong to the government, but in the U.S. there is widespread private ownership of these resources.
+Private individuals and corporations as well as the federal, state, and local governments can own the land and the resources beneath it.
+This makes the U.S. different from nearly every other country.
+In many places, oil, gas, coal, and other minerals belong to the government.
+But in the U.S. there is widespread private ownership of these resources.

 Natural resource extraction in the U.S. is governed by laws and regulations tied primarily to land ownership and the commodities being extracted.